Chiefs clinch No. 1 seed when Falcons’ Koo misses late FG

-The Falcons (4-11) took the lead when Matt Ryan hit Laquon Treadwell for a 5-yard touchdown with 4:33 to go.
-But Mahomes kept finding Travis Kelce — who had a record-setting game of his own — to set up the TD pass to Robinson.
-And when the Falcons marched the other way in the closing seconds, Kansas City’s defense forced Koo’s 39-yard kick.
+Not to mention the Chiefs got their club-record 10th straight win and and the AFC’s lone first-round playoff bye.

-Instead of heading to overtime, the Falcons headed home with their seventh loss by six points or less this season.
+“The defense played their tail off to give us a chance,” Mahomes said later, “and the offense found a way to score when we needed to.
+That’s just the championship swagger to know how to win a game even when you don’t play well.”

-Mahomes finished with 278 yards passing and two touchdowns along with an interception.
-Kelce had seven catches for 98 yards and a score, giving him 1,426 yards for the season, breaking George Kittle’s record for an NFL tight end.
+Mahomes finished with 278 yards passing and two touchdowns along with an interception for the reigning Super Bowl champions, who won their league-record seventh straight one-possession game.
+Travis Kelce had seven catches for 98 yards and a score, giving him 1,426 yards for the season, breaking George Kittle’s record for an NFL tight end.

-Ryan finished with 300 yards passing and two touchdowns.
-Calvin Ridley had five catches for 130 yards.
+“The real record I’m proud of,” Kelce said, “is this is the first time the Chiefs have ever been 14-1.”

-The Chiefs dominated field position in the first half yet only managed a draw on the scoreboard.
-The Falcons’ defense forced them to punt on their first two possessions, then Keanu Neal picked off a pass from Sammy Watkins when the Chiefs tried an audacious fourth-down play.
-Rather than plow ahead, as they had in converting a fourth down earlier on the drive, they had the wide receiver throw a reverse pass to Mahomes across the field.
+The Falcons (4-11) certainly made it tougher than most people expected.
+They took the lead when Matt Ryan hit Laquon Treadwell for a 5-yard touchdown with 4:33 to go, then answered Mahomes’ touchdown pass to Robinson by marching right down field again.
+But after forcing Ryan into throwing three straight incompletions, they watched Koo head onto the field — and promptly miss for only the time this season.

-Neal’s interception gave Atlanta the ball at its 2-yard line, and a 58-yard pass to Ridley took care of the poor starting position.
-Ryan ultimately found Hayden Hurst to cap the 98-yard drive for a 7-0 lead.
+The Falcons’ Keanu Neal picked off a pass from Sammy Watkins when the Chiefs tried an audacious fourth-down play, using the wide receiver on a reverse to throw a pass to Mahomes across the field.
+The pick gave Atlanta the ball at its own 2-yard line, and Ryan found Hurst 98 yards later to give the Falcons the early lead.

-The Chiefs’ offense finally got on track in the closing minutes.
-They never faced third down in going 78 yards in 12 plays for a tying score.
+The Chiefs’ offense finally got on track in the closing minutes of the first half.
+They never faced third down in going 78 yards for a tying score.
 Mahomes zipped a short TD pass to Kelce, who earlier became the first tight end in NFL history and first player in Chiefs history with multiple 100-catch seasons when he hauled in his second pass of the game.

 The stunning display of defense continued for both teams in the second half.

-Linebacker Foyesade Oluokun kept the game scoreless when he deftly stepped in front of Kelce at the goal line for an interception.
+Falcons linebacker Foyesade Oluokun kept the game scoreless when he deftly stepped in front of Kelce at the goal line for an interception.
 The Chiefs answered by allowing 15 yards and forcing back-to-back punts in the third quarter.

 Kansas City finally took its first lead on Harrison Butker’s 53-yard field goal with 14:08 left in the game.

 The Falcons squandered their first chance to match the points when Brandon Powell coughed up the ball deep in Kansas City territory.
-But they made their second opportunity count on Ryan’s 5-yard flick to Treadwell that capped an eight-play, 75-yard touchdown drive.
+But they made their second opportunity count on Ryan’s 5-yard flick to Treadwell that capped an eight-play, 75-yard touchdown drive late in the fourth quarter.

 Like so many times this season, the Falcons let it slip away.